nath99/silverstripe-steamedclams/README.md

   # Make this the same as your clamd.conf settings
   clamd:
     LocalSocket: '/var/run/clamav/clamd.ctl'
+    # Make sure the clamd.conf settings are correct
+    # If using a remote server be sure to have the TCPSocket and TCPAddr set
+    LocalBinary: '/usr/bin/clamdscan'
+  # Set to true to use the LocalBinary path for scans
+  use_clamscan: false
   # If true and the ClamAV daemon isn't running or isn't installed the file will be denied as if it has a virus.
   deny_on_failure: false
   # For configuring on existing site builds and ignoring the scanning of pre-module install `File` records.
   initial_scan_ignore_before_datetime: '1970-12-25 00:00:00'
 ```